champion10873/champion10873/README.md

 - 😄 I've already mastered MERN Stack, Next.js and React Native.
 - 😊 I'm also an expert in WordPress and Shopify.
-- 🔭 I’m currently working on Python.
+- 🔭 I’m currently working on Artificial Intelligence.
-- 🌱 I’m currently learning Django and Flask.
+- 🌱 I’m currently learning deep learning and NLP.
 - 🔔 Ask me anything about web development.

 <div align="center">